 Both dogs share the same color coats.
-They are usually an amber brown and pure white.
+They are usually amber brown and pure white.

 They are a little bit thicker and tend to follow after the Cavalier King Charles Spaniel’s ears, but they have the feathery wisps of hair protruding from that gives them that wide-winged look that is common in the Papillon.

-If you want them to maintain their natural show dog appearance, then you will need to groom them on a weekly basis.
+If you want them to maintain their natural show dog appearance, then you will need to groom them weekly.

 Because their hair is so thick, washing or wetting their hair before grooming will make the brushing a lot easier.